binazgreat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task5-Write a program that prints numbers from 0 to 99.
 Task6-Write a program that prints all possible different combinations of two digits.
 Task7-Write a function that checks for lowercase character.
+Task8-Write a function that prints a string in uppercase followed by a new line.